 7) Inability to easily share content

-One aspect of conference calling which gives points to both higher- and lower-tech alternatives is content-sharing.
+One aspect of conference calling that might come up as you weigh up the pros and cons of conference calls is content-sharing.
+Here, we have to concede the point to both higher- and lower-tech alternatives.
 If you hold a face-to-face meeting, it’s generally pretty easy to pass around printed documents or have them presented on a screen.
 And if you go for a pricier web conferencing option, you can often find document sharing or screen sharing as available features.
 But speaking over the phone makes it harder to go through reports or graphs in real-time.